Back to Alabama

 Education Trust Fund

-A fund that holds money for educational purposes in Alabama.
+A state account that holds money specifically for education purposes before it is distributed.

 Limits and Unknowns